 - They’re potty training and need easy access to get in and out of bed

 The right time to transition to a toddler bed involves your toddler’s size, since if they’re tall enough to climb out of the crib, there are safety issues at play.

-The American Academy of Pediatrics recommends moving your child to a bed when they’re 35 inches (89 centimeters) tall — or when the height of the side rail is at approximately at their nipple height.
+The American Academy of Pediatrics (AAP) recommends moving your child to a bed when they’re 35 inches (in.), or 89 centimeters (cm) tall, or when the height of the side rail is at approximately at their nipple height.

 The good news is most toddler beds are designed to sit lower to the floor, making it easier (and safer) for your little one to climb in and out of bed.
 They also come equipped with safety measures like rails.